sjhuang26/thinking-system/README.md

 ## State changes, rational behavior

-A lot of psychology is simply to get people to adopt the rational behavior.
+I came up with the word **"state change"** as an _ad hoc_ category for two psychological behaviors that are similar because I believe they are both driven by a cognitive map as the heart of a neural circuit.

+The first state change involves self-regulation -- training yourself to do the rational behavior.

-I model rational behavior as **state changes** driven by a cognitive map.
-Suppose a simple hand-motion game where the wrist starts downwards, where flexing the wrist down is (RATIONALLY) INCORRECT and flexing the wrist up is (RATIONALLY) CORRECT.
+Suppose we contrive a training exercise, e.g., a simple hand-motion game where the wrist starts downwards, where flexing the wrist down is (RATIONALLY) INCORRECT and flexing the wrist up is (RATIONALLY) CORRECT.

-If the cognitive map is the heart of a neural circuit that competes against the impulse circuit in making state changes, what could help us make the cognitive map stronger?

-I think I have created a worthwhile behavioral intervention with three rules.
+I think that such a basic training exercise must follow three rules.

-1. mindfully compare the **detail** before-and-after, noting that state change can occur without any meaningful detail changes
+1. compare the **detail** before-and-after; mindfully note that state change can occur without any meaningful detail changes
 2. making the CORRECT behavior needs to be intrinsically rewarding
 3. swap labels between CORRECT and INCORRECT in a cycle

-Is this merely a "detail mindfulness habit," or is it a **signal booster** (e.g., like a _Harry Potter_ magic wand)?
+I believe that this is more than merely a "detail mindfulness habit" and starts to become a **signal booster**.
 Signal boosters require deliberate practice to make the most of them.
 To avoid severe training plateaus, step 2 needs to be super easy at first and increasingly hard.
+I personally envision the process like using one of the magic wands from _Harry Potter_.

 Implementation notes.

-- First rule
-  - simply choose random details in the environment
-  - reflects how the cognitive map makes "spontaneous" state changes that you **don't know when** they will happen
-  - For me, this "surprise factor" has been vital to fight the feeling that "something must change" before the cognitive map can trigger the state change (INCORRECT to CORRECT).
+In the first rule, details can be randomly found in the environment.
+Reflects how you **don't know when** the cognitive map will trigger the "spontaneous" state changes.
+I think this is quite effective in fighting the feeling that "something must change" before the cognitive map can trigger the state change (INCORRECT to CORRECT).

 - Second rule
-  - reflects how rational behavior is intrinsically rewarding
+  - What would the intrinsic motivation of rational behavior be?
     - Moral intuition?
     - Self-Other relationship?
-      - Contentment -- "Aesthestic sense that makes the cognitive map an alive imagination"?
+      - Contentment?
+Imagination/aliveness of cognitive map?
-      - Curiosity -- "Intellectual curiosity more than a Self-based choice"?
+      - Curiosity?
+More than a Self-based choice?
-  - There is a reason why we start with silly games like this.
-    - parallels to a childlike curiosity/intrinsic-reward feeling of playing a game
+    - The point of starting with silly games like this is to mimic the various childlike intrinsic rewards of playing a game.
 - Third rule
   - Practice swapping labels (i.e., the INCORRECT hand flex is changed to be CORRECT and vice versa).
   - Repeat this swap for several times.